MTH 098 : Math Literacy

 4. Use order of operations in context, including with signed numbers.

-5. Recognize the need for and apply formulas and mathematical models when appropriate.
+5. Apply formulas and mathematical models when appropriate.

 Content outline